When determining eligibility, assets and/or resources are generally placed in two categories:

 The maximum countable resources allowed under eligibility guidelines is $2,000.
 If a person's assets currently exceed this limit, the objective is to find smart and sensible ways to use excess funds.
 For a single or widowed individual, there are basically two options that exist in preserving countable assets in excess of the allowable $2,000.

 The first is known as "spend down".
 Spend down can often encompass a wide array of attractive options such as:

 - Paying for Renovations or Repairs on an EXEMPT homestead

 - Paying Off or Down Debt (mortgages, credit cards, and bank loans)

 The second option is known as "structured gifting".
 This method can stand-alone or be used in conjunction with an appropriate spend down.
 Structured gifting is a legitimate and effective means of transferring assets to a family member, close friend, or charitable organization without incurring unexpected penalties under the "60 month look back rule".
 Structured gifting can result in significant preservation of countable assets making it an appealing option to many people.

 WARNING - Structured gifting is a strict method of planning that must be done in accordance with acceptable guidelines.
 Failure to do so can result in unfavorable transfer penalties.
-Therefore, it is strongly recommended that you consult with a professional before proceeding.
+Therefore, it is strongly recommended that you consult with The Law Offices of Michele Audet, P.C. before proceeding.

 For married individuals, there are two additional asset preservation -- planning methods made possible by the Medicare Catastrophic Coverage Act (MCCA) of 1988.
 The MCCA provides certain financial protections for the community spouse.